SEAL BEACH COVID-19 SMALL BUSINESS GRANT RELIEF PROGRAM – ROUND 3

 How is preference being given to those businesses who apply for the grants?

-If additional funding becomes available, we will provide that information on the City’s website.
+There have been multiple sources of funding aimed at helping businesses recover from COVID-19, each with its own eligibility requirements.
+Should additional funding become available, we will provide that information on the City’s website.
 Additionally, the Orange County Small Business Development Center provides one-on-one business consultation and business support free of charge.
-They can be reached at 1-800-616-7232, or by emailing Mike Daniel, Regional Director, at firstname.lastname@example.org.
+They can be reached at 1-800-616-7232, or by emailing Manal Richa, Regional Director, at email@example.com.
 You may also be able to book an appointment with the SBDC online at: https://ociesmallbusiness.org/